exclamation

 • September 26, 2024

-A coalition of disability rights organizations is challenging Track 2 of Canada’s Medical Assistance in Dying (MAiD) law, which provides euthanasia to people with a disability who are not dying or whose death is not reasonably foreseeable.
+A coalition of disability rights organizations has united to challenge Track 2 of Canada’s Medical Assistance in Dying (MAiD) law, which provides euthanasia to people with a disability who are not dying or whose death is not reasonably foreseeable.

-Launched today (Sept.
-26), the coalition includes Inclusion Canada, the Council of Canadians with Disabilities (CCD), Indigenous Disability Canada (IDC), DAWN Canada and tow individuals harmed by Track 2.
+Launched Sept.
+26, the coalition consists of Inclusion Canada, the Council of Canadians with Disabilities (CCD), Indigenous Disability Canada (IDC), DAWN Canada and two individuals harmed by Track 2.

 Krista Carr, executive vice-president of Inclusion Canada, noted an “alarming trend” of people with disabilities seeking MAiD.